alxwest/c-gauge/minimal-function.md

   E = pc
 $$

-Effectively a 1+1 dimensional function is an internal momentum function.
+Effectively a 1+1 dimensional function is an intrinsic momentum function.

 ## Tests